We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 MEANit SEO analyst Doing Keyword Analysis and Inspecting a Website having Increasing Marketing Bar Graph

 Every page on your website should be optimised for one keyword or key phrase.
-In order to let Google, Bing, SearchGPT or any search engine know which keyword or key phrase you wish to optimise your page for, it is critical that this keyword or key phrase is used in a number of places on the page.
-See our On Page SEO Guide here.
+To let Google, Bing, SearchGPT or any search engine know which term you want to rank for, that keyword needs to appear in the right places on the page.
+See our on page SEO guide for the full list.

 Different Types of Keywords